bernardpeh/practical-symfony-3/manuscript/Chapter_19.md

 ## Integration with EasyAdminBundle

-There are still a lot of work to get BpehNestablePageBundle integrate properly with EasyAdminBundle.
+There is still some effort to get BpehNestablePageBundle integrate properly with EasyAdminBundle.
 The reason is because the big difference in controller logic between the 2 bundles.

 Let us assume that we not going to use the PageController.php and PageMetaController.php except the reorder route